robbintt/smorgasbord/README.md

 8. Concept of temporary experience or 'being sharp' at something
     - Core skills may build but then you have a modifier for what you've done lately

+9. Spell Management
+    - For now lets just implement scrolls
+    - When you read a scroll a memory uncurls like a snake behind your throat.
+        - Or it could blossom like a rose
+    - The spell is then in the character's active spell slot and can be cast.
+        - As it sits in the active spell slot longer its chance of being cast increases
+        - After a certain amount of time you lose the spell
+            - Put a callback for like 180 seconds whenever you put a spell in your active slot
+            - After this timer the callback empties the slot and the timer
+        - The player can manually forget to cancel the callback and empty the slot
+        - If the player prepares another spell or reads another scroll then the player should become muddled and lose both

 ### Notes

 - `rlwrap telnet localhost 4000` - for line history in telnet